Service & Maintenance

 All industrial doors, due to their size, weight and method of operation, possess potential hazards which could cause injury and health issues or damage to other equipment or even the immediate environment.

-We also have a legal responsibility to ensure that doors are left in safe working order which includes measuring the closing forces of automatic doors where safe contact is the main strategy to prevent hazards.
+We also have a legal responsibility to ensure doors are left in safe working order.
+This includes measuring the closing forces of automatic doors where safe contact is the main strategy to prevent hazards.

 Measuring the closing force of a door ensures correct force limitation under EN 12978 in order to prevent injury and crushing.
 Testing should always be carried out with an annually calibrated instrument according to DIN 18650, EN 12453 or EN 12445.